 A staircase captured from the top looking down makes for a great composition.
 Read here for more architecture photography composition tips.

 Have a look here for some interesting compositions for architecture photography.

 These are pure minimalism put into play.
 A discussion of how the buildings interact with the sky.

 Food photography is easy.
 You take your camera or iPhone and snap away at the day’s eats.
 It is true, and Instagram already has millions of these images.

-To truly make a photographic masterpiece, you need to know about lines, textures and colours.
+To make a photographic masterpiece, you need to know about lines, textures, and colors.
 These three tools are part of a larger system of photography composition.

-Read here for all the information you will need, covering texture and colour theory for your photography composition.
+Read here for all the information you will need.
+It covers texture and color theory for your photography composition.